appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 ## Deployment

-We spent long nights polishing our new <a href="https://github.com/AppVeyor/AppRolla">PowerShell deployment framework - AppRolla</a>.
+We spent long nights polishing our new [PowerShell deployment framework - AppRolla](https://github.com/AppVeyor/AppRolla).
 AppRolla is extensible framework tightly integrated with AppVeyor for automating deployment of distributed .NET applications to multi-server environments.

 Just some of its features and benefits: